paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-001-normal-taxes-and-surtaxes.md

 Pub.
 L. 113–235, § 109(b)(1), struck out par.
 (9) which related to adjustments disregarded in withdrawal liability determination.

 Subsec. (f)(3).
 Pub.
-L. 113–235, § 109(b)(2)(B), which directed the substitution of “During the period beginning on the date of the certification under subsection (b)(3)(A) for the initial critical year and ending on the date of the adoption of a rehabilitation plan—” for “During the rehabilitation plan adoption period—” in par.
-(4), was executed by making the substitution in par.
-(3) to reflect the probable intent of Congress.
+L. 113–235, § 109(b)(2)(B), which directed amendment of par.
+(4) as redesignated by section 109(b)(2)(A) of Pub.
+L. 113–235 by substituting “During the period beginning on the date of the certification under subsection (b)(3)(A) for the initial critical year and ending on the date of the adoption of a rehabilitation plan—” for “During the rehabilitation plan adoption period—”, was executed by making the substitution in par.
+(3) as redesignated, to reflect the probable intent of Congress.
+See below.

 Pub.
 L. 113–235, § 109(b)(2)(A), redesignated par.
-(4) as (3) and struck out heading and text of former par.
+(4) as (3) and struck out former par.
 (3).
-Text read as follows “Any benefit reductions under this subsection shall be disregarded in determining a plan’s unfunded vested benefits for purposes of determining an employer’s withdrawal liability under section 4201 of the Employee Retirement Income Security Act of 1974.”
+Prior to amendment, text of par.
+(3) read as follows “Any benefit reductions under this subsection shall be disregarded in determining a plan’s unfunded vested benefits for purposes of determining an employer’s withdrawal liability under section 4201 of the Employee Retirement Income Security Act of 1974.”

 Subsec. (f)(4).
 Pub.
 L. 113–235, § 109(b)(2)(A), redesignated par.
 (4) as (3).